-Queensland General Paediatric Advanced Training Pathway
+Queensland General Paediatric Advanced Training Network

 All two-year programs include at least six months in a rural or regional site.
-The third year of advanced training is independent from the pathway allowing flexibility for trainees to tailor their final year according to their specific educational and career interests.
+The third year of advanced training is independent from the network allowing flexibility for trainees to tailor their final year according to their specific educational and career interests.

-This pathway may suit trainees who:
+This network may suit trainees who:

 - want to complete the core general paediatric component in a two-year block